 On 22 July 2002, the Security Council, adopting resolution 1425, established a three-member panel of experts who were given six months to study the violations of the Somalia arms embargo imposed in 1992.
 The panel, based in Nairobi, submitted its first report to the Security Council in March 2003.

 From December 2003, the Security Council agreed to set up a Monitoring Group consisting of four experts who, since early 2004, have had their six-monthly mandate and reporting period renewed.
 Following their report in May 2006 and with resolution 1676 (2006), the Security Council decided that the Monitoring Group should continue its work for another six months with the mandate as established through resolution 1587 (2005).

 Apart from monitoring the situation and reporting on the extent of sanction-busting, the Monitoring Group is mandated to recommend ways of strengthening the implementation of the arms embargo, and to suggest improvements that neighbouring states may make to meet the challenges of implementing the sanctions.
-The May report

 The May report concludes that the security situation in central and southern Somalia remains highly unstable and increasingly volatile, resulting in violent confrontations between and among different main factions.
 The Monitoring Group identify six main actors in central and southern Somalia: the TFG, the Mogadishu-based opposition alliance, the militant fundamentalists, the business elite, pirate groups and feuding sub-clans.